sjfke/nonbleedingedge/cheatsheets/powershell.rst

 is provided if you need more interactive assistance.

-There are a lot of online documents and tutorials about ``PowerShell`` but unfortunately, as always, this means what you are searching far is either a complex subject matter or not well understood by the author or both... be careful about blindly doing a *copy-paste* of examples.
+There are a lot of online documents and tutorials about ``PowerShell`` but unfortunately, as always, this means what you are searching far is either a complex subject matter or not well understood by the author(s) or both... be careful about blindly doing a *copy-and-paste* of examples.

 While learning I found the following helpful: